-RECENT DEVELOPMENTS IN LEGISLATION, REGULATION AND LITIGATION

-The cigarette industry continues to be challenged on numerous fronts.
-New cases continue to be commenced against Liggett and other cigarette manufacturers.
-As of June 30, 2004, there were approximately 382 individual suits, 33 purported class actions and 19 governmental and other third-party payor health care reimbursement actions pending in the United States in which Liggett was a named defendant.
+RECENT DEVELOPMENTS IN LEGISLATION, REGULATION AND LITIGATION and 18 governmental and other third-party payor health care reimbursement actions pending in the United States in which Liggett was a named defendant.
 A civil lawsuit has been filed by the United States federal government seeking disgorgement of approximately \$289,000,000 from various cigarette manufacturers, including Liggett.
-In addition to these cases, in 2000, an action against cigarette manufacturers involving approximately 1,000 named individual plaintiffs was consolidated before a single West Virginia state court.
+Trial of the case began on September 21, 2004.
+In one of these cases, in 2000, an action against cigarette manufacturers involving approximately 1,000 named individual plaintiffs was consolidated before a single West Virginia state court.
 Liggett is a defendant in most of the cases pending in West Virginia.
 In January 2002, the court severed Liggett from the trial of the consolidated action.
 Approximately 38 purported class action complaints have been filed against the cigarette manufacturers for alleged antitrust violations.
 As new cases are commenced, the costs associated with defending these cases and the risks relating to the inherent unpredictability of litigation continue to increase.